-Benefits and pensions are recognised in the Statement of Changes in Net Assets when a request for payment is made and all relevant criteria for payment has been met.
+Benefits are recognised in the Statement of Changes in Net Assets when a request for payment is made and all relevant criteria for payment has been met.

-15.15 INVESTMENT INCOME RECOGNITION
+16.15 INVESTMENT INCOME RECOGNITION

 Interest income is recognised using the effective interest rate of the instrument.
 Changes in the fair value on GAT unit funds are recognised in the Statement of Changes in Net Assets.
-Interest income on financial assets classified at fair value though profit or loss, is accrued at balance date.
-Dividend income is recognised in the Statement of Changes in Net Assets on the ex-dividend date.
+Interest income on financial assets classified at fair value through profit or loss, is accrued at balance date.

-15.16 EXPENSES
+16.16 EXPENSES